ChrisWhittington/Chess-EPDs/README.md

 Where known, EPD original source credited.
 Collected up from various Internet sources.

-# Added Odds-suites in two directories
+# Added Odds-suites in three directories
 1. Normal opening type positions
 2. Random opening type positions
+3. Master lists for nite-odds for gauntlet testing.
+These are the nites-odds suites that testers should use in order to remain consisent with each other.

 There are suites for knight-odds, bishop-odds, rook-odds, queen-odds, pawn-f2-odds and a few others.
 Probably the knight odds are the most useful.